SACGF/variantgrid_docs/sequencing/sequencing_runs.md

 ![A Sequencing Run](images/sequencing_run_qc.png)

 We collect Sequencing QC metrics and display them with interactive graphs.
 Collecting data over time allows us to see how this run compares to other runs over time (or vs _gold standard runs_).

+## Enrichment Kit

+An EnrichmentKit is a lab method to enrich a sample for the DNA regions you are interested in.
+For instance an exome or custom gene capture kit, or amplicons.

+You can set a bed file, a gene list and [canonical transcript collection](../genes/gene_coverage.html#canonical-transcripts)

+See [VariantGrid Admin docs](https://variantgrid-admin-docs.readthedocs.io/en/latest/sequencing/enrichment_kits.html) for more information.

 ## Gold Standard Runs